 Many wells and water facilities are owned by ranchers and they are responsible for maintenance of all of the facilities, regardless of ownership.
 They are under no obligation to supply water to trail users.

 Be twice as prepared as you think you should be.
-Many experienced hikers have run dry.

 The Continental Divide National Scenic Trail provides for high quality, scenic, primitive hiking and horseback-riding recreational experiences, while conserving natural, historic, and cultural resources along the Continental Divide.
 Extending 3100 miles between Mexico and Canada, the trail traverses landscapes primarily on public lands within 50 miles of the geographic feature.
 This National Scenic Trail was established in 1978 through the authority of the National Trails System Act (P.L.
 90-543) and is one of the outstanding resources of the National Landscape Conservation System.